dice-roller/documentation/docs/api/modifiers/TargetModifier.md

 A response of `false` does _NOT_ indicate a success.
 A value is a success _ONLY_ if it passes the success compare point.
-A value could be neither a failure or a success.
+A value could be neither a failure nor a success.

 **Kind**: instance method of [<code>TargetModifier</code>](#TargetModifier)